-Fall is all about sweaters, pumpkin spice lattes, scarves, fires, and my personal favorite stew.
+Cold weather is all about sweaters, hot chocolate, scarves, fires, and my personal favorite stew.
 There is something wonderful about a big pot of stew.
 It simmers on the stove top for hours letting the meat to become tender, the sauce thickens, and the flavors develop.
-Stew warms my heart and my belly, it’s a thing of beauty.
+Moroccan lamb stew warms my heart and my belly, it’s a thing of beauty.

-The great thing about this stew is that although it looks and sounds heavy the flavor profile gives it the illusion of lightness.
+The great thing about this Moroccan lamb stew is that although it looks and sounds heavy the flavor profile gives it the illusion of lightness.
 It’s full of bright flavors like white wine, mint, cilantro, lemon zest and figs that trick your brain to think you’re eating something light.
 But, it’s still a stew!
-A stew full of lamb, carrots and garbanzos in a tomato sauce.
+A stew full of lamb, carrots, and garbanzos in a tomato sauce.
 It’s kind of the perfect stew to comfort you during cold weather and provide an escape to a warmer day.

-One of the special ingredients in this stew is the harissa.
+One of the special ingredients in this Moroccan lamb stew is the harissa.
 Harissa is a Middle Eastern chili paste made up of roasted red peppers, hot chili peppers and spices, and herbs such as garlic paste, coriander seed or caraway.
 The combination of the roasted red peppers and hot chili gives it a great sweet and spicy quality.
 If you have an appreciation for sweet and spicy flavors, then you will love harissa.
 Harissa can be found in specialty food stores like Whole Foods or sometimes in the international food aisle of your local grocery store.